 Generated $62,000 from corporate and private sources for Save America’s Treasures Match Grant to restore and conserve 18th Century documents and manuscripts from the American Revolution.

-Presented Friends Speaker Series, now in its fourth year, featuring a wide range of speakers and topics related to the American Revolution, history, the natural world and the ongoing commemoration of Valley Forge.
+Presented Friends Speaker Series, now in its sixth year, featuring a wide range of speakers and topics related to the American Revolution, history, the natural world, and the ongoing commemoration of Valley Forge.

 Presented summer Lunch and Learn series for visitors at the Park.

-Provided over 5,000 hours of volunteer time to support trail work, provide visitor programs and assist with maintenance resource management projects.
+Provided over 6,000 hours of volunteer time annually to support trail work, provide visitor programs and assist with maintenance resource management projects.

-Developed the Young Friends, a new group of volunteers aged 21 to 40, who implement park-wide work projects, organize social activities and provide leadership for the 1-mile Youth Fun Run that has engaged over 400 youth in the past five years.
+Developed Young Friends, a new group of volunteers aged 21 to 40, who implement park-wide work projects, organize social activities and provide leadership for the 1-mile Youth Fun Run that has engaged over 1,000 youth in the past ten years.

-Working with the King of Prussia Chapter of the Lockheed Martin Network of Volunteer Associates (NOVA), provided over 200 hours to restore and repair the beloved huts of Valley Forge from the damage of time, weather and insects.
+Coordinated efforts with the Lockheed Martin Network of Volunteer Associates (NOVA), to build additional huts plus restore and repair the existing huts from the damage of time weather, and insects.